-Net Income Per Share
+Net Income Per Share Attributable to Vistaprint N.V.

-Basic net income per share is computed by dividing net income by the weighted-average number of ordinary shares outstanding for the respective period.
-Diluted net income per share gives effect to all potentially dilutive securities, including share options, restricted share units ("RSUs") and restricted share awards ("RSAs"), if the effect of the securities is dilutive using the treasury stock method.
+Basic net income per share attributable to Vistaprint N.V. is computed by dividing net income attributable to Vistaprint N.V. by the weighted-average number of ordinary shares outstanding for the respective period.
+Diluted net income per share attributable to Vistaprint N.V. gives effect to all potentially dilutive securities, including share options, restricted share units ("RSUs") and restricted share awards ("RSAs"), if the effect of the securities is dilutive using the treasury stock method.
 Awards with performance or market conditions are included using the treasury stock method only if the conditions would have been met as of the end of the reporting period and their effect is dilutive.